 The 1970 model year saw the demise of the 2-door pillared coupe and in the U.S. the "300 Deluxe" series became the "Standard" series.

 The 1970 Oshawa-built SS-optioned Chevelles have the SS396 or SS454 option noted on the cowl tag with the RPO code Z25 (SS396) or Z15 (SS454) along with other applicable RPO codes.
+No LS6 Chevelles were built in Canada, all were imported from the U.S. for Canadian dealers.

 The 1970 & 1971 dashes differ from the 1972 in that the 1972 was the first year to have a "fasten seat belt" light on the dash but only after November of 1971.
 Early model year 1972, before November 1971, did not have the "fasten seat belt" light.